omgnetwork/community-points/client/README.md

 #### Installation

+- Find the latest version from the [releases page](https://github.com/omgnetwork/community-points/releases)
+- Download and unzip the `Release` bundle found in the `Assets` section
-- in a Chrome based browser (Brave or Chrome), open Extensions in `Developer mode`, and click `Load unpacked` pointing to the distribution
+- In a Chrome based browser (Brave or Chrome), open Extensions in `Developer mode`, and click `Load unpacked` and select the folder you just unzipped
+- Visit a supported subreddit and transfer!

 ### SubReddit Support